-This note will review some of the more significant U.S. securities laws and structural matters encountered in connection with any program to purchase or restructure straight debt securities (excluding debt with equity features) outside of bankruptcy, in cases where the debt is not redeemed.
+This article reviews some of the more significant U.S. securities laws and structural matters encountered in connection with any program to purchase or restructure straight debt securities (excluding debt with equity features) outside of bankruptcy, in cases where the debt is not redeemed.